wonx/data-science-portfolio/film-recommender-system/readme.md

 ### Plots

-A series of plots can be generated using the `makegraphs.py` class to visualize more clearly the obtained data.
+A series of plots can be generated using the `makegraphs.py` class (through `Matplotlib`) to visualize more clearly the obtained data.
+Here are some samples:

  - Film ratings